 Interoception is the ability to sense changes from inside our body, for instance our heartbeat, feelings of hunger or breathing.
 Whether we’re excited, hungry or anxious, these sensations naturally fluctuate depending on internal and external cues, allowing us to take action based on the signals we notice.

 Tuning into these body sensations can help us to figure out why we feel the way we do in any given moment.
+Poor inner body awareness has been linked to higher levels of anxiety and depression.
+On the other hand, greater inner body awareness may help us respond better to potentially stressful situations, which is associated with improved wellbeing and mental health.

 Our internal sensations are made possible by electrical signals and hormones that flow between our brain and our organs and tissues.
 Each and every one of us experiences feelings from inside our bodies differently.
 Some people may misinterpret harmless body sensations as a signal of threat.
 This may contribute to sustained anxiety, which can be very unpleasant and even contribute to poor mental health.